Using effective waivers

 - A waiver should be a standalone document, not included within another document.

-- A parent or legal guardian should sign a waiver if the participant is under 18 years old.
+- A parent or legal guardian must sign a waiver if the participant is under 18 years old.
 It’s a good idea to have both parents sign a waiver, especially if there are custodial issues.
 Some states do not consider waivers or releases signed by parents on behalf of minors as valid.
 Consult with personal counsel to be certain that your state will uphold these agreements.
 If not, create an alternative plan.

 - A waiver should specify the parties to which the waiver applies, as well as other parties whose rights will be released.

 - Give participants, parents, and volunteers time to review a waiver and ask any questions.
 Never pressure someone to sign a waiver, or make any changes to the document after it has been signed.

-This document is intended for general information purposes only, and should not be construed as advice or opinions on any specific facts or circumstances.
+This "document” is intended for general information purposes and should not be construed as advice or opinions on any specific facts or circumstances.
 The content of this document is made available on an “as is” basis, without warranty of any kind.
-This document can’t be assumed to contain every acceptable safety and compliance procedures or that additional procedures might not be appropriate under the circumstances.
+This document cannot be assumed to contain every acceptable safety and compliance procedure or that additional procedures might not be appropriate under the circumstances.
 Markel does not guarantee that this information is or can be relied on for compliance with any law or regulation, assurance against preventable losses, or freedom from legal liability.
-This publication is not intended to be legal, underwriting, or any other type of professional advice.
-Persons requiring advice should consult an independent adviser.
+This publication is not intended to be legal, underwriting, or any other type of professional or technical advice.
+Persons requiring advice should consult an independent adviser or trained professional.
 Markel does not guarantee any particular outcome and makes no commitment to update any information herein, or remove any items that are no longer accurate or complete.
-Furthermore, Markel does not assume any liability to any person or organization for loss or damage caused by or resulting from any reliance placed on that content.
+Furthermore, Markel does not assume any liability to any person or organization for loss or damage caused by or resulting from any reliance placed on this content.

-Markel® is a registered trademark of Markel Group Inc.© 2023 Markel Service, Incorporated.
-All rights reserved.
+Markel® is a registered trademark of Markel Group Inc.